U.S. Chemical Safety Board urges chemical plants to weigh disaster risks

 The board, which has no enforcement or regulatory authority, recommended Arkema develop plans for flood risks at its plants and put in place multiple, redundant systems for storing chemicals.

-The CSB also recommended that the American Institute of Chemical Engineers’ Center for Process Safety develop guidelines so plants can evaluate risk from extreme weather.
+The board also recommended that the American Institute of Chemical Engineers’ Center for Process Safety develop guidelines so plants can evaluate risk from extreme weather.

-The board said Harris County, Texas, should update training and protective equipment to emergency responders to prevent exposure to hazardous chemicals.
+The board said Harris County, Texas, should update training and protective equipment for emergency responders to prevent exposure to hazardous chemicals.

 Many of those exposed to the fumes from the fire were emergency responders.